4.9. Focus Search¶

 highest irradiance variance |

-sharpest edges for the whole image |
+sharpest edges of the full image |

 sharpest edges in the center region of the image |